What service does the Open Bank Project offer?

 The project was founded by Simon Redfern, CEO at TESOBE.

 Why did you start the Open Bank Project?

 We were thinking about corruption and fraud and that more financial transparency could help make the world a better place.
 We were also not happy with the online banking interfaces we had to use.

 Most but not all.
 For instance, if we fork the code to add bank specific features, that code will be private until its considered generic enough to merge.
 So please ask us if you don't see a feature.

 What about generic API management solutions?
 How do you compare?

 We are a semantic API solution for banks and the financial services industry.
 Out of the box, developers have access to a common data model exposed via our RESTful API.
 This means an App written at Bank X will work at Bank Y without any modification.
 We provide some features expected from a generic API solution such as developer on-boarding, API logging and monitoring but you can also place a generic solution before the OBP API.

 How do I partner with you?

-We have a partnership program which helps IT companies bring the Open Bank Project into their countries.
-See our list of partners here.
-Get in touch if you would like to learn more.
+We have a partnership program for those who want to sell / integrate Open Bank Project.
+Please get in touch if you would like to learn more.